Phase transitions in when feedback is useful: Discussion

+Our theory of \emph{inference as control} could also be used in designing energy-efficient systems in other domains where the estimation takes place under constraints.
+For example, low-power applications of inference and control, such as drones or remote sensing, often place constraints on dynamic range and noise (e.g. quantization noise) for all signals, and could thus benefit from optimizations based on our model.

-There are several interesting avenues for generalizing our theory.
+{\bf Limitations.} There are several interesting avenues for generalizing our theory.
 The proposed \emph{inference as control} method can be extended to the more general case of observer taking external actions in addition to the internal predictions, in order to maximize external rewards while minimizing both external action costs (e.g. movements) and internal computational costs.
-This could be modeled as a typical LQG control problem \cite{kalman1960contributions} for external variables by including appropriate entries in matrices $Q$, $R$, and $B_{\rm aug}$ in addition to the internal controls we use for predictive coding.
-Though our results are limited to just a simple one dimensional linear dynamics with uncorrelated noise, our future work will explore these computational constraints in more complex multivariate and nonlinear tasks.
+This could be modeled as a typical LQG control problem for external variables by including appropriate entries in matrices $Q$, $R$, and $B_{\rm aug}$ in addition to the internal controls we use for predictive coding.
+Though our results are limited to one-dimensional linear dynamics with uncorrelated noise, our future work will explore these computational constraints in more complex multivariate and nonlinear tasks.
 Accounting for graph-structured inferences \cite{pitkow2017inference} and controllability \cite{gu2015controllability} may provide additional constraints on the brain's inference processes, and additional predictions for experiments.

-Residuals between predictions and observations are useful not just for improving inferences, but also for learning, which this work does not address.
+Residuals between predictions and observations are useful not just for improving inferences, but also for learning, which this paper does not address.
 In principle, a multivariate generalization could explain such computations as hierarchical inferences or adaptation where slower changes are also subject to prediction.
-However, the process of learning (as opposed to adaptation) occurs out of equilibrium with the environment, and accounting for transient responses under nonstationary statistics will require an extension to our theory.
+However, unlike adaptation, learning occurs out of equilibrium with the environment, and accounting for transient responses under nonstationary statistics will require an extension to our theory.
 Overall, this work points a way towards expanding theories of predictive coding and efficient coding to unify inference, learning, and control in biological systems.

 {\bf Acknowledgments.} The authors thank Itzel Olivos Castillo, Ann Hermundstad, Kre\v{s}imir Josi\'{c}, and Paul Schrater for useful discussions.
-This work was supported in part by NSF CAREER grant 1552868, the McNair Foundation, and AFOSR grant FA9550-21-1-0422.
+This work was supported in part by NSF CAREER grant 1552868, the McNair Foundation, and AFOSR grant FA9550-21-1-0422 in the Cognitive and Computational Neuroscience program.